microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 ### SLIDE: Cost Considerations

-This slide is intended to give a general overview of the "model" for pricing in cognitive services.
-In general, if you just want to try out the service, small volumes are free.
-Attendees should check the given link for exact pricing for the service they want to use.

-There are some things to think about:

-* Cost is probably the first thing on your mind

-* If you are new to Azure and want to play around with these services, you can sign up using the link right here and get $200

-* So what can we use those credits on?
+Probably the first thing you want to think about is: how much is all this going to cost?

-* If you are just trying things out like a "Developer would" that is small amounts of data, a few attempts here and there, that's generally FREE
+[CLICK] If you are just trying things out like a "Developer would", that is small amounts of data, a few attempts here and there, that's generally FREE.

-* For production mode, that means we might have many users or our services are used frequently then you are being charged by volume and rate
+[CLICK] For production volumes, you will be charged by volume and rate, according to the service you are using.

-* There are more details on pricing on this link, it might vary a little per service and region
+[CLICK] There are more details on pricing on this link.
+Check there for exact pricing for your service and region

+If you are new to Azure and want to play around with these services, you can sign up using the link right here and get $200.

+(This slide is intended to give a general overview of the "model" for pricing in cognitive services.
+Attendees should check the given link for exact pricing for the service they want to use.)

 ### SLIDE: Data Considerations

+You also may want to think about where your data is going and how it will be used.

 Your data, like images or text, will be uploaded to Azure for inference, but it's never stored by Cognitive Services.
 This link gives all the details about